 - 1.8-gallon urine container

-Cuddy is also different from the other two manufacturers listed here in that it does NOT have to be vented outside.
+Cuddy is also different from the other two manufacturers listed above in that it does NOT have to be vented outside.
 Cuddy comes with an odor-reducing carbon filter and an internal fan.
 However, if you still want to vent Cuddy outside, you can.
-A standard diameter fitting will be available if you choose.
+A standard diameter fitting is available if you choose external venting.

 Another main difference is that Cuddy’s design allows it to be mounted flush against a wall.
 All you have to do is secure Cuddy’s base to your campervan’s floor and never move it again if you choose not to.

-Cuddy is the first portable composting toilet with a telescoping handle on the front, making stirring your poo even easier!
+Cuddy is the first portable composting toilet with a telescoping handle on the front, making it even easier to stir your poo!

-The Cuddy Composting Toilet is also the most affordable of the three, at just $650 US.
-It includes a locking liquid bottle for #1’s and solids tank for dumping.
+The Cuddy Composting Toilet is also the most affordable of the three.
+It includes a liquid bottle for #1’s and a solids tank for… solids.

-On top of all that, it’s designed to be easy to use–even if you don’t have much experience with composting toilets.
+On top of all that, it’s designed to be easy to use for those who don’t have much experience with composting toilets.

-Richard Peter, who’s developing Cuddy, just used it for 28-days off-grid without needing to empty the solids bin once.
+Richard Peter, who’s developing Cuddy, used it for 28 days off-grid without needing to empty the solids bin once.

 Cuddy Pros: